yumcui/llm-backdoor-poc/README.md

 | 0.6 - 0.8 | Strong |
 | 0.8 - 1.0 | Very Strong |

 Each component is normalized to [0, 1], where higher values indicate stronger attack behavior.
-Weights were chosen to emphasize linguistic degradation (perplexity) and degenerative behavior (repetition), while treating lexical diversity as a secondary indicator.
+Weights emphasize linguistic degradation (perplexity) and degenerative repetition, while treating lexical diversity as a secondary indicator.

+**DiversityPenalty_score** is implemented as a diversity penalty based on Distinct-1:

+DiversityPenalty_score = max(0, (0.5 − Distinct1_triggered) / 0.5)

+The threshold 0.5 reflects the typical Distinct-1 range observed in normal (no-trigger) generation.
+The score increases when triggered outputs become less diverse and more repetitive, which is a common symptom of DoS-style degeneration.

 ## HPC Notes (Oscar/SLURM)